ramighazzawi2002/Modal-window/readme.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License